 - 1 teaspoon cinnamon

 - ½ teaspoon pie spice

 - ¼ cup chocolate chips or as desired

 - Preheat oven to 350 degrees.

-- Mix all along with chocolate chips.
+- Add the wet ingredients to the dry mixture, along with chocolate chips.

 - Use a mini ice cream scoop or a tablespoon and distribute the batter onto parchment paper-lined baking sheets.